FloWide/lolan-m/README.md

 #### __bit14-15__:  Source addressing mode

-Set to 01 for LoLaN
+Set to 01 for direct sending
+Set to 11 for routed packet